Variables

 Declaring Variables

-Variables are declared using $var() in the variables array:
+Variables are declared using $var() with object spread syntax:

 name: "SearchPosts",